-Included in the above balances are amounts due to Banco Santander SA of £640m (2014: £1,867m) other subsidiaries of Banco Santander SA outside the Santander UK group of £nil (2014: £nil) and to Santander UK Group Holdings plc of £1,016m (2014: £nil) respectively.
+Included in the above balances are amounts due to Banco Santander SA of £640m (2014: £1,867m) and other subsidiaries of Banco Santander SA outside the Santander UK group of £nil (2014: £nil) respectively.

 £325m Sterling Preference Shares

 Holders of sterling preference shares are entitled to receive a bi-annual non-cumulative preferential dividend payable in sterling out of the distributable profits of Santander UK plc.
 The rate per annum will ensure that the sum of the dividend payable on such date and the associated tax credit (as defined in the terms of the sterling preference shares) represents an annual rate of 8 5/8% per annum of the nominal amount of shares issued in 1997, and an annual rate of 10 3/8% for shares issued in 1996.